SeanKilleen/Sieve.NET/README.md

 **This is pre-alpha.
 Jump in and help us make it official!.**

+Jump in!
+====
+* Attempting to start a chat at http://chat.stackoverflow.com/rooms/55080/sieve-net so we can discuss things on a regular basis.

 What Problems are we Trying to Solve?
 ---
 Problem 1: Creating filters that can be expressions